wapmorgan/SystemDaemon/README.md

   }
   ```

 2. **Ticking**.
-When a demon wakes up at regular intervals, it gets some information, does its job and falls asleep until the next "tick".
+When a daemon wakes up at regular intervals, it gets some information, does its job and falls asleep until the next "tick".
 To use this mode, you need to transfer the `AbstractDaemon::TICKABLE` value and the time that the daemon will wake up (in seconds) when creating a class instance.
 For example.
 So:

   ```php
   $daemon = new MyDaemon(AbstractDaemon::TICKABLE, 2); // this daemon will "tick" every 2 seconds